Find Grad Schools

 12 Yearly Graduations

 Georgia State University tops the list of the most popular school in the U.S. for other statistics majors who are seeking their doctor's degree.
 Each year, around 36,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
-During the 2020-2021 academic year, 12 people received their doctor's degree in other statistics from Georgia State.
-About 50% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their doctor's degree in other statistics from Georgia State.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 #2